 The pain that results from motor vehicle accidents, in most cases, often goes beyond physical injuries.
 Indeed, in the aftermath of a vehicle accident, the mental and emotional trauma in the form of depression and anxiety can be equally debilitating.
 It is safe to say that everyone experiences some degree of emotional distress after a motor vehicle accident.

 The manifestation of emotional distress is often varied and long such as sleep loss, fear of driving, anxiety, agoraphobia, and depression.
-These are some of the distressing and real emotional conditions that an individual can experience after a severe car accident.
+These are some distressing and real emotional conditions that an individual can experience after a severe car accident.

 However, emotional and mental distress is a subjective type of damage.
 Thus claims for emotional distress can often be met by skepticism.
-Therefore, you will need to provide clear evidence of persistent and significant emotional for it to contribute to your personal injury settlement value.
+Therefore, you will need to provide clear evidence of persistent and significant emotional distress for it to contribute to your personal injury settlement value.
 For this, you will have to gather proof of emotional damage.
 Thus, seek input from licensed and reputed mental health professionals.
 They should testify to an accident’s long-lasting psychological effects on the victim and comprehensively document how emotional trauma impacts their lives.

 Establish Negligence of Defendant